AnnaWysocki/stim/README.md

 ```

 Some information about the model(s) is automatically printed out when
-the stim() function is run.
-The summary() function can be used to print
+the `stim()` function is run.
+The output from this function is an object
-out more information
+of type `stim`.
+When the `summary()` function is used on a `stim`
+object, a summary of the estimated Stability Informed Models will be
+printed.

 ``` r
 summary(modelFit)